Farm Household Income Estimates

 Farm household incomes vary by location, largely reflecting regional differences in farm typology and commodity specialization.
 USDA, ERS groups farms into nine resource regions based on soil, climate, and agronomic needs.
 These conditions cut across State boundaries.
 For details on the farm resource regions, see the ERS brochure, Farm Resource Regions (AIB-760, August 2000).

-In recent years, only the Northern Great Plains and Heartland Farm Resource Regions have had a consistently positive median farm income for farm households ($13,129 and $4,315, respectively, in 2022), and have the highest total household income.
-The Heartland has the largest number of farms, the highest value of production, and the most cropland.
+In recent years, only the Northern Great Plains and Heartland Farm Resource Regions have had a consistently positive median farm income for farm households ($10,597 and $5,367, respectively, in 2023).
+Farm households in these regions also have the highest total household income.
+The Heartland has the largest number of farms and commercial farms, the highest value of production, and the most cropland.
 The region is mainly composed of cash grain and cattle farms.
-The Northern Great Plains has the most commercial farms and leads production in wheat and barley.
+The Northern Great Plains leads production in wheat and barley.